ehultee/ehultee.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a glaciologist, which can mean: climate scientist, physicist, applied mathematician, and more.
 My work in this inherently interdisciplinary field focuses on describing how glaciers and ice sheets lose mass through ice fracture.
+Check out what I'm working on now at the "Current projects" tab above.

 Alongside my scientific interests, I have long been involved in volunteering and NGO administration related to intercultural education & exchange.
 Outside of work, I enjoy photography, spending time outdoors, and playing in symphony orchestras.